grig23/primetime.en/help/digital-rights-management/using-the-drm-key-server/deployment-overview.md

 ### HSM configuration {#section_13A19E3E32934C5FA00AEF621F369877}

 If you choose to use an HSM to store your server credentials, you must load the private keys and certificates onto the HSM and create a *pkcs11.cfg* configuration file.
 This file must be located in the *KeyServer.ConfigRoot* directory.
-See the [!DNL <Primetime DRM Key Server>/configs] directory for an example PKCS 11 configuration file.
+See the `<Primetime DRM Key Server>/configs` directory for an example PKCS 11 configuration file.
 For information on the format of [!DNL pkcs11.cfg], see the Sun PKCS11 provider documentation.

 To verify that your HSM and Sun PKCS11 configuration files are configured properly, you can use the following command from the directory where the [!DNL pkcs11.cfg] file is located ( [!DNL keytool] is installed with the Java JRE and JDK):